*Keep your frame in sight as a reminder to pause and refocus when you need it.

 At first, therapy and community were lifelines.
 I leaned on them hard.

-Slowly, I started getting my life back.
+I started getting my life back.
 I showed up for things I used to care about.
 I played in bands.
 I worked an honest job.
 I learned yoga.

-Eventually, I went back to school, and this time, I stayed.
+Eventually, I went back to school.

 I earned two master’s degrees and a doctorate in clinical psychology.